 Google has announced a new feature for Chrome that includes a new accessibility feature for Global Accessibility Awareness Day and a new feature to prevent users from making typos when entering URLs.
 Google will now fix the typo and show the relevant results, making it easier to access websites despite spelling errors.

 If Chrome finds a typo, it will display a list of suggested websites it thinks you might have meant.
 You can then click on the suggested website to visit it.
-This feature will not interfere with what you are typing; users will still need to accept one of the suggestions or continue typing what they meant.
+This feature will not interfere with what you are typing; users will still need to accept one of the suggestions or continue typing what they mean.

 To prevent users from making typos, Chrome will show you suggestions based on corrections.

-This new feature will prevent users from making any typos when entering URLs.
+This new feature will prevent users from making typos when entering URLs.
 It is quite similar to Microsoft Edge, which detects typos and suggests corrections based on the entered URL.
 The update will be available in the next version of Google Chrome, which will use machine learning to detect typos.
 This will be a helpful feature for users who often type URLs directly into the address bar.

-• Google Search: A text box used to search for information on the internet.
+- Google Search: A text box used to search for information on the internet.

-• Address Bar: A text box placed at the top of Google Chrome that you use to enter the URL of a website.
+- Address Bar: A text box placed at the top of Google Chrome that you use to enter the URL of a website.

 The company is making its products and services more accessible to everyone.
 This feature is intended to benefit everyone.
 It is currently available on Google Chrome Desktop on Windows and is not yet available on Chrome on macOS.
 It will be available on mobile devices in the coming months.